mic-umcg/samit/example.md

 - Run the batch: Click on the icon of a green arrow or select `File > Run Batch`
 - The new images will be located in the same folder than the previous ones with the prefix *s*.
 These are the final images to be used in the voxel-based analysis

 11. Statistical model.
-In this section we are going to define the statistical model, estimate the values and display the results
+In this section we are going to define the statistical model, estimate the values and display the results:

    1. Basic model.
 First we have to define the model.
 In the present example it is a simple two-sample t-test design (for further details, please refer to the SPM manual)
    - Click on `Basic Models` button in the main SPM window
    - Directory: choose the directory were data will be written (e.g. *workspace*)